Taxicab Calculus: Trig Derivatives: Taxicab Trigonometry

-On the surface, the taxicab tangent function appears to be differentiable everywhere between the asymptotes created where cosine is zero.
+On the surface, the taxicab tangent function appears to be differentiable everywhere between the asymptotes except where cosine is zero.
 A formal expression for the derivative would confirm this observation.

 Since cotangent is simply the reciprocal of tangent, we will leave this to the reader and move to the secant function.
 Using the reciprocals of the various piecewise branches of the cosine function, we can construct a graph of secant (shown with cosine in Figure \ref{secant}).